postcss/postcss/docs/api.md

 ### `lazy.content`

-It is alias for `css` property to use with syntaxes generates non-CSS output.
+An alias for the `css` property.
+Use it with syntaxes that generate non-CSS output.

 ```js
 lazy.css === lazy.content;